The most frequent question that arises is, What is an interim audit? Let us understand this concept in detail.

 - Gives ample time for the new audit staff to provide necessary training and guidance

-Is Interim Audit Necessary?
+Is an Interim Audit Necessary?

 Conclusion